 After a successful few months since its launch in March this year, Tees Flex recently announced plans to expand to new destinations in the Tees Valley.
 This on-demand bus service has provided a convenient option for people to get to work or school, or visit their doctor, using a smart mobility app.
 This innovation is helping to get people out of their cars, reducing congestion and carbon emissions.Read more

-This post is by Jonathan Baggaley, chief executive of the PSHE Association.
+This post is by Hannah Dillon, head of the Zero Carbon Campaign.

 There are many things uncertain about post-Brexit Britain, but indecision around how pollution will be priced beyond December could have serious implications, both for the implementation of a green recovery from Covid-19, and the realisation of the UK’s 2050 net zero carbon target.Read more